Sachin: A Billion Dreams: Plot

 The film shows Sachin's rivalry with fellow cricketers transforming into friendship.
 It also throws light on India's famous test victory over Australia.
-Sachin went on to become Player Of The Series at the 2003 World Cup though India lost the final.
+Sachin went on to become Player of the Series at the 2003 World Cup, though India lost the final.
 The screen cuts back to Sachin with his son Arjun in England.
 Arjun was born 2 weeks after Sachin's father's death.
 Sachin practises with his son and aspires to make him a cricketer.
-He has always focused on his abilities due to which Arjun has entered the limelight.
+He has always focused on his abilities, due to which Arjun has entered the limelight.
 Every incident with Sachin results in India bestowing glory.

 The film shows the events before the 2007 World Cup.
-The whole team seems to be dissuaded with coach Greg Chappell's advise.
+The whole team seems to be dissuaded by coach Greg Chappell's advise.
 Their faith was crushed due to his discrimination policies.
 As a result, India was eliminated early in the journey by Sri Lanka.
 The team removed the coach and appointed Gary Kirsten as their coach.

-A depressed Sachin is encouraged by his brother Ajit, to win the World Cup once and for all.
+A depressed Sachin is encouraged by his brother Ajit to win the World Cup once and for all.
 Seeming maybe his last chance, he began to prepare everything before the 2011 Cricket World Cup being held in his country and the final in his own city.
 He eventually became the all-time Test run scorer.
 The film cuts back to his present life.
-Sachin tells that whenever he is upset, he always hangs out with his childhood friends.
+Sachin says that whenever he is upset, he always hangs out with his childhood friends.
 Clips are shown of their enjoyment.
 He deems them an important part of his life.

-India eventually reaches the final of the world cup after 2 brilliant centuries from Sachin in group stages.
+India eventually reaches the final of the World Cup after 2 brilliant centuries from Sachin in group stages.
 Sachin gets out on a brittle 18 seeming his last World Cup innings.
 But strong partnerships and decisive innings by Gautam Gambhir and MS Dhoni get India back in the match.
 Dhoni seals the world cup with a six as Sachin finally achieves his lifelong dream.
-The nation goes berserk and everyone dedicates the victory to Sachin's 24-year hard work for his country.
+The nation goes berserk, and everyone dedicates the victory to Sachin's 24-year hard work for his country.
 Later on, Sachin scores his 100th century against Bangladesh, an impossible milestone.

-Sachin eventually plays his last Test match in 2013 wherein after scoring 74, he gives an emotional speech and thanks everyone who helped him by his way towards glory.
+Sachin eventually plays his last Test match in 2013, wherein, after scoring 74, he gives an emotional speech and thanks everyone who helped him on his way towards glory.
 He cries and bids farewell to the pitch.
-After achieving everything he wanted in his life, a proud Sachin walks by the beach thanking God.
+After achieving everything he wanted in his life, a proud Sachin walks by the beach, thanking God.

 In a video after the credits, though equally loving each member of his family, Sachin's father expresses that Sachin is and will be special for him forever.